Part 3 - Professional Services

 - Definition - The term adolescent refers to those individuals between puberty and legal age of maturity.
 They are usually capable of actively participating in their own health care but, solely because of age, are not competent under State law to give signed consent for treatment.

 - Consent Regulations - In accordance with applicable State laws, counseling and services regarding pregnancy, sexually transmitted diseases and family planning may be provided without the parents knowledge and consent.
-In general the IHS policy is to encourage adolescent6 to involve their parents in their health care.
+In general the IHS policy is to encourage adolescents to involve their parents in their health care.
 It is the adolescent's responsibility to inform his/her parents.
 The health care provider should encourage, counsel and support adolescents in the process of involving their parents.

 - As consistent with local laws, adolescents may request and receive examination for diagnosis and/or treatment of sexually transmitted disease or pregnancy without the knowledge and consent of parents.
-These medical examinations or other procedure6 can be done only with the adolescent's consent with the exception that if the person is unable to consent because of a physical/emotional condition then customary procedures for treating patients in those conditions will be used.
+These medical examinations or other procedures can be done only with the adolescent's consent with the exception that if the person is unable to consent because of a physical/emotional condition then customary procedures for treating patients in those conditions will be used.

 - Contraceptives may be prescribed and dispensed without the knowledge and consent of parents.